 Promote human resource development, diversity, and workstyle reforms that improve job satisfaction and foster a sense of personal growth

 Tokyo Century continues to invest in the human resources who support its growth and to develop workplace environments in which all officers and employees feel empowered in their work.
-These undertakings will be imperative to ensuring that the Company can keeping growing and evolving in the current era of rapid change.
+These undertakings will be imperative to ensuring that the Company can keep growing and evolving in the current era of rapid change.

 We conduct employee engagement surveys to help focus our efforts to develop workplace environments in which all employees respect one another and are able to fully exercise their talents.
 The results of these surveys are analyzed to identify issues and shape future initiatives, and this information is incorporated into officer training and discussed on an ongoing basis by the Management Meeting and the Board of Directors, so that identified issues can be addressed as top management priorities.
 Various measures for improving employee engagement have been implemented via this process.
 For example, we have introduced an hourly paid leave program and a teleworking system, along with the Career Challenge Program internal recruitment system, which is designed to provide employees with an opportunity to chart their own career courses.
 Surveys have also been used to facilitate the enhancement of work–life balance support systems for assisting employees giving birth, raising children, or providing care to family members.
-Tokyo Century has also launched TC-Mee+, an internal exchange forum aimed at enhancing communication among employees.
+Moreover, Tokyo Century has launched TC-Mee+, an internal exchange forum aimed at enhancing communication among employees.

 Contribution to the SDGs